 Orangeville is a tiny borough located in the state of Pennsylvania.
-With a population of 478 people and just one neighborhood, Orangeville is the 991st largest community in Pennsylvania.
-Much of the housing stock in Orangeville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 479 people and just one neighborhood, Orangeville is the 991st largest community in Pennsylvania.
+Orangeville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Orangeville is a blue-collar town, with 38.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Orangeville is generally considered to be a blue-collar town.
+38.13% of the Orangeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Orangeville is a borough of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Orangeville who work in office and administrative support (25.00%), healthcare suport services (8.75%), and management occupations (8.75%).

 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Orangeville is worth considering.

-Orangeville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Orangeville does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Orangeville who are college-educated is close to the national average for all communities of 21.84%: 18.86% of the adults in Orangeville have a bachelor's degree or advanced degree.